Stefan Salvatore: Season 4

-Later then, Stefan breaks up with Elena because of her feelings for Damon.
+Later, Stefan breaks up with Elena because of her feelings for Damon.
 Stefan goes to Caroline for support since she loathes Damon, and they become closer.
-During the Miss Mystic Falls Pageant, Stefan Turns a criminal in the hospital and convinces Jeremy to kill him to make the hunter's mark on his arm grow.
+During the Miss Mystic Falls Pageant, Stefan turns a criminal in the hospital and convinces Jeremy to kill him to make the hunter's mark on his arm grow.
 Afterward, Jeremy becomes anti-vampire and attempts to kill Elena.
 Stefan is there and saves her, but has to apologize for making him crazy.
 Elena tries to tell him that she does not need the cure if it means it hurts Jeremy.

 That night Elena comes to stay at the Salvatore house, and Stefan leaves to crash at Caroline's.
 While there, he and Caroline realize that Elena is sired to Damon.
 When Stefan informs Damon of this, they go to New Orleans to find the witch that broke a sire bond years ago that Damon had.
-Stefan and Damon find that in order to break the bond, Damon has to convince Elena not to care about him, and leave her, which Damon agrees to do for Stefan.
+Stefan and Damon learn that in order to break the bond, Damon has to convince Elena not to care about him, and leave him, which Damon agrees to do for Stefan.
 Post Jeremy's death, Damon convinces Elena to switch off her humanity leading to her becoming brutal and ruthless.
 Stefan and Damon try constantly to make her feel something again.
 Later after Elena's humanity comes back, she chooses Damon, leaving Stefan heartbroken.
-Then Stefan tries to dump Silas body in the river only to find that Silas is still alive.
+Then Stefan tries to dump Silas' body in the river only to find that Silas is still alive.
 Silas then reveals that Stefan is his doppelganger.
 Silas was the one who created the immortality spell 2000 years ago however, as nature creates a balance for everything, it created a version of Silas that could be killed, a shadow-self which ends up being Stefan.
 Silas then locks Stefan into a vault and drowns him in the river.
 This incident tempts Stefan to turn his humanity off in order to escape.

 Stefan happens to be in the safe for 3 months where he keeps on hallucinating.